-Thanks to a great riding posture, light-weighted body, and the overall design, both bikes offer great handling/maneuvering – especially if we compare them with their most common competitor Royal Enfield Classic 350.
+Thanks to a great riding posture, a light-weighted body, and overall design, both bikes offer great handling/manoeuvring – especially if we compare them with their most common competitor Royal Enfield Classic 350.

 A low seating (of 765mm) makes the riding posture more confident for me, as unlike with higher seating motorbikes (even if I compare it with my previous Bajaj Pulsar 200) it’s not just my toes that touch the ground now but my entire feet do.
 This moreover makes taking U-turns exceptionally easy.
 Speaking of my height, I am 5’7”.
 For people over 6 feet, Jawa 42 may feel a little tiny, but that is a minority in India.

 To be honest, it does feel a little disappointing when it comes to Jawa ground clearance, especially if we position it as an off-roader.
 As a street-tourer, however, Jawa ground clearance is okay.

 It happened to me a few times that I scratched its exhausts on bumps (exceptionally bigger ones though) and regretted not slowing down a bit more.

-I am really happy that Jawa offers a good service interval of every 6000 km, allowing people like me to stay on the road and not worrying about servicing every few thousand kilometers.
+I am really happy that Jawa offers a good service interval of every 6000 km, allowing people like me to stay on the road and not worry about servicing every few thousand kilometers.

 Speaking of the numbers, the first service will be due at 1000 km, followed by a service interval of every 6000 km thereafter.